ska-telescope/ska-sdp-spectral-line-imaging/docs/src/piper.rst

 This is an example to demonstarate how to define a pipeline which performs some operations on visibility data present in a processing set.
 The pipeline consists of three stages

-- :py:func:`select_field`: Select the appropriate field from the processing set
+- :py:func:`load_data`: Load and select the appropriate field from the processing set
 - :py:func:`process_vis`: Multiplies visibility with a multiplier
 - :py:func:`export_vis`: Stores the processed visibilities into a zarr file